Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Electric Bass Guitar Pickups

-Bass pickups are designed the same as guitar pickups, utilizing magnets to convert string vibrations into electric signal.
-But they are grouped differently.
-Below are the most common bass pickup categories: J-pickups (Jazz Bass), Split-Coil pickups, Dual-Coil pickups, and Soap Bar pickups.
+Bass pickups are designed the same as guitar pickups, utilizing magnets to convert string vibrations into electrical signals.
+However, they are grouped differently.
+Below are the most common types of bass pickups: J-pickups (Jazz Bass), Split-Coil pickups, Dual-Coil pickups, and Soap Bar pickups.

 J-Pickups

-J-pickups were first used on Fender’s Jazz Bass, and because of this are still associated with the instrument.
+J-pickups were first used on Fender’s Jazz Bass, and because of this, they are still associated with the instrument.
 These pickups have a warm and clear tonality and are commonly used by jazz musicians.
-However, they’re also common in rock (Geddy Lee from Rush is a notable user).
+However, they’re also popular in rock (Geddy Lee from Rush is a notable user).

 Split-coil pickups are two halves of a single pickup, with one half resting slightly higher (more towards the neck) than the other.
 These pickups are generally used by rock and punk musicians due to their punchy tone.